Who are the Rohingya and why are they fleeing?

 But after a military coup in 1962, the Rohingya lost this status and were considered foreigners.
 They were granted foreign identity cards.

-In 1982, a citizenship law only allowed the Rohingya to apply for citizenship if they could speak an officially recognized language and had proof their family had lived in the country before independence.
+In 1982, a citizenship law allowed the Rohingya to apply for citizenship only if they could speak an officially recognized language and had proof their family had lived in the country before independence.
 But most Rohingya were never granted the paperwork to prove their roots, so they were effectively rendered stateless.

 What is life like for them in Myanmar?